-- Includes the title (and subtitle), name and affiliation of the author, name and affiliation of the supervisor - The title should encapsulate the area of research and convey the research question.
+- Includes the title (and subtitle), name and affiliation of the author, name and affiliation of the supervisor, the date of submission, and the following line: 'Final Paper submitted in partial fulfillment of the requirements for the Degree of Bachelor of Law (LLB)', IE University logo.
+Avoid any other element on the title pages, such as colorful images or logos from other institutions. - The title should encapsulate the area of research and convey the research question.
 It doesn't have to be phrased in question form.
-Some 20 words should normally do it.

-b) Executive summary / abstract

-- The abstract does not form part of the argument, that is, your readers must not be presumed to have read it before they start reading the actual paper, and vice versa, the abstract must be comprehensible without having read the written paper in full - Between 250-500 words will do.
+Some 20 words should normally do it. - b) Executive summary / abstract - The abstract does not form part of the argument, that is, your readers must not be presumed to have read it before they start reading the actual paper, and vice versa, the abstract must be comprehensible without having read the written paper in full.

+• Between 250-500 words will do.